Himansheeeee/Financial-and-Risk-Analytics-Capstone-Project/README.md

 # Financial-and-Risk-Analytics-Capstone-Project
+## PROBLEM STATEMENT:
+- The industry has grown as individuals and businesses seek higher investment returns.
+- Many investors lack the skills or time to identify profitable opportunities.
+- Investment professionals manage portfolios and make decisions on behalf of clients.
+- They earn commissions for managing investments and optimizing returns.

 ## ROLE:
 - In this project I have worked as an Associate at an Investment Firm, we analyze stock portfolios  to offer investment management advice based on client’s financial  requirements.
 - I Have analyzed 24 stocks from top companies across diverse sectors— Aviation, Finance, Healthcare, and Technology—listed on the New York Stock Exchange (NYSE).